National Writers Union|Chicago

 Until 2020, the NWU was Local 1981 of the UAW.
 At present we affiliate with the AFL-CIO directly by provisional charter.

-We represent the International Federation of Journalists in the U.S.
+We represent the International Federation of Journalists in the U.S. and can provide our members with the IFJ press pass.

 In 2019, the NWU became the home of the Freelance Solidarity Project, formed the previous year by staff laid off from various online publications.
 The FSP continues today as NWU’s Digital Media Division.